Content Coaching: do it yourself, but don't go it alone

 What is Content Coaching?

-In a nutshell, I help entrepreneurs write and talk about what they do so they can attract their dream clients.
+In a nutshell, I help service-based solo entrepreneurs write and talk about what they do so they can attract their dream clients.
 Not just more clients, but better clients.
-Clients that align with what you're best at, and what you most enjoy doing.
+Clients and projects that align with what you're best at, and what you most enjoy doing.

 Overall, I'm your sounding board, your brainstorming buddy, your planning partner, and your accountability associate!